 In most civil cases, the judge has to make a decision about which side wins based on a standard called “preponderance of the evidence.”
 This means that the winner’s side is more probably true than not true.
 It does not mean that one side brought more evidence than the other side.
 It means that one side’s evidence was more convincing than the other’s.

 In some cases, the standard for reaching a decision is “clear and convincing evidence.”
 This means that the winner needs to prove that his version of the facts is truer.
 It is an intermediate degree of proof, more than “preponderance of the evidence” but less than the certainty required proving an issue beyond a reasonable doubt.

-Criminal Law are a set of rules which administer the rules which when broken by a person can be punished to imprison and also can be convicted to death penalty.
-This rules are define to address public welfare than that of individual loss.
-According to Legal Dictionary a criminal law is the area of local, state, and federal law that defines criminal acts and offenses, governs the arrest, detention, charging, and prosecution of accused offenders, and sets specific punishments.
+Criminal Law is a set of rules which administer the rules which when broken by a person can be punished to imprison and also can be convicted to the death penalty.
+These rules are defined to address public welfare than that of individual loss.
+According to Legal Dictionary, criminal law is the area of local, state, and federal law that defines criminal acts and offenses, governs the arrest, detention, charging, and prosecution of accused offenders, and sets specific punishments.

-In criminal case the criminal is punished to partial imprisonment or also lifetime imprisonment and in some cases depending on the severity of crime the person is also punished to death penalty.
+In a criminal case, the criminal is punished to partial imprisonment or also lifetime imprisonment and in some cases, depending on the severity of crime the person is also punished to a death penalty.